matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 #### Client behaviour

-Clients can often ignore `m.replace` events, since any events the server returns via the C-S API will be updated by the server to account for subsequent edits.
+Clients can often ignore `m.replace` events, because any events returned by the server to the client will be updated by the server to account for subsequent edits.

 However, clients should apply the replacement themselves when the server is unable to do so.
 This happens in the following situations: